trophies

 This award honors certain students who are the first author of a poster to be presented at the SPP Annual Conference (in the spring), and other students who are first author of a poster presented during the Division 54 poster session at the APA Annual Convention (in the summer).

-DetailsDeadline: typically mid-March for SPPAC and mid-July for APA, Apply by: Email.
+DetailsDeadline: typically mid-March for SPPAC and mid-June for APA, Apply by: Email.
 For more details, please click READ MORE to review description, eligibility, and how to apply.

 2025 Awardees (APA):